cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 &nbsp;

 ## Updating an Open Banking API
-The following sections describe a *recommended* upgrade scheme.
+The following sections describe the *recommended* upgrade scheme.
+Note: no changes to the Open Banking API itself is needed.
 ### 1. Locally Trusted Certificate
 Since traditional TTP services **MUST NOT** have be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication